 Such methods of entry are difficult to detect for vendors focused at network perimeters.
 They could even prove difficult to detect for governments relying upon traffic taps.
 This filters down into reporting statistics.
-If less intrusions are detected, less organisations are told they are compromised.
-And then less are intrusions are investigated and less intrusions are recorded in public reporting.
+If fewer intrusions are detected, fewer organizations are told they are compromised.
+And then fewer are intrusions are investigated and fewer intrusions are recorded in public reporting.

 We may continue to see reported activity from groups located in China drop further.
 UPS (A.K.A Boyusec / APT3) switched from targeting the West to primarily domestic targeting a year ago.
 Probable members of the team have since been indicted by the FBI and it’s likely they will go further under the radar in response.

 Anunak/ Carbanak are the only threat actor with a primary motivation of criminal economic gain in our top five.
 This may be as groups of attackers focusing on espionage are more easily tied together, their attacks are more newsworthy, and their attacks can resemble more discretely delineated campaigns.
 As a result organized criminal groups, such as those behind some of the Dridex botnets, are underreported here.

 The Anunak toolset is likely shared between a small number of groups, and has been rarely seen in espionage as well as criminal profit.

 The reports on OilRig are primarily the result of the interest in the threat actor by individual researchers at Clearsky Security and Palo Alto Networks.

 Turla win our “life-time achievement” award, for continuing to be very active despite their first attacks being recorded way back in the 1990s.
 They are notable for their usage of satellites to perform command and control.